Albert Keller

 Multi-day Kayak Guide

 Katrina was born in North Vancouver and raised to be a lifelong learner and keen adventurer.
 She has kayak guided for multiple seasons in the Gulf Islands, Greater Vancouver, and even Costa Rica.
 Her favourite kayaking memory is becoming surrounded by six magnificent orca whales circling a group of sunbathing seals.
 When not kayaking she enjoys yoga, hiking, jamming to live music, skiing, and a good pun.
 Beyond her love for the Canadian outdoors, she enjoys exploring the world, having travelled extensively in Central America, Europe, China, and the South Pacific.
-Katrina is completing her degree in Geography and Global Development at the University of Victoria and is eager to share her love of life by the ocean with guests in the Discovery Islands!
+Katrina recently completed a degree in Geography and Global Development at the University of Victoria and is eager to share her love of life by the ocean with guests in the Discovery Islands!

 Multi-day Kayak Guide